Darkstore raises $7.5 million Series A round for its same-day fulfillment center

 Specifically, Darkstore envisions creating a badge for brands to place on their websites to signal that it offers same-day delivery via Darkstore.
 Brands currently see Darkstore as a competitive advantage, Hnetinka said, so they’re unwilling to promote its use of Darkstore, but he hopes to change that.
 That change would ideally help brands to increase trust with its customers, while also undoubtedly providing more visibility and therefore more business for Darkstore.

 Also on the docket for 2019 is to explore a new giving initiative.
 Tentatively called Darkstore Giving, the idea is to make it easier for brands to reduce return-driven waste.
-Instead of throwing away lightly used items, Darkstore could facilitate the donation of those items to non-profit organizations.
+Instead of throwing away lightly used items, Darkstore could facilitate the donation of those items to nonprofit organizations.

 Darkstore first launched in 2016, counting mattress startup Tuft & Needle as one of its first customers.
 To date, Darkstore has raised almost $10 million in funding.